TheAtlasRepository/hiring/04-engineering-progression-framework/05-people/02-mentoring/README.md

 ### Mentoring and recruitment (iMEN) ###

-Helping develop and support others through mentorship, line management, and career progression.
+> Helping develop and support others through mentorship, line management, and career progression.
 Bringing new talent to Enernite and supporting the recruitment process.

-*line*

 **LVL 2 - Trainee, Engineer I**